To help you understand the many terms you will come across when considering equity release, we've put together the following glossary:

 Insurance that covers physical damage to a building as opposed to its contents.
 Equity release plan holders are required to have adequate buildings insurance to the value of their property.

-An amount of money advanced to a plan holder under the equity release plan
+An amount of money advanced to a plan holder under the equity release plan.
+This can also be known as an "initiail cash advance", if the lifetime mortgage has a drawdown facility available.

 The amount of money available from a provider, from which the initial cash advance is taken.